Go to the top of the page

 Nature, consisting of freshwater, ocean, land and atmosphere, provides various benefits (ecosystem services) to the JAL Group's business.
 For example, a stable climate maintains a suitable operating environment for aircraft (regulating services), and provides places and opportunities for tourism (cultural services), leading to the creation of human flows.
 In addition, blessings such as food (supply services) lead to the creation of commercial and logistics flows.

-Risks & Opportutinites on the Organization's Businesses
+Risks & Opportunities on the Organization's Businesses

-Loss of biodiversity can be a significant risk to the continuance of our air transportation business, and managing it can also lead to opportunities.
+Loss of biodiversity can be a significant risk to the sustainability of our air transportation business, and managing it can also lead to opportunities.
 The workshop also assessed nature-related risks and opportunities based on the identified dependencies and impacts, which are summarized in the table below.
 In the future, we will deepen the assessment of risks and opportunities by analyzing financial impacts as well.

-Risk & Impact Management
+Risk Management

 The JAL Group defines risk as any event or action that may impede the achievement of the organization's mission, objectives, or goals, and conducts semiannual risk surveys and assessments.
 Those assessed as of particular importance are positioned as priority risks, and the status of risk management is reviewed at the Group Risk Management Council chaired by the President, where countermeasures are discussed and decided.